-

 Creativity

-WRITTEN BY ALINE FADER Thanksgiving was a time to take stock of the good things in one’s life.
+Thanksgiving was a time to take stock of the good things in one’s life.
 Some of the things I am thankful for (beyond the usual health/family/friends items) include: having some sort of sense of humor, and having had multiple opportunities to work with creative people.
-One of those creative people I
+One of those creative people I have had the…

 -